CrowdStrike/falconpy/docs/PACKAGING.md

 > Please note: Bleeding edge packages published to the [__test__ PyPI package index](https://test.pypi.org) are periodically deleted en masse.

 ## Production Package (__crowdstrike-falconpy__)
-After a second round of [code review](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md#code-quality-and-style-linting) and [testing](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md#unit-testing-and-code-coverage) has succesfully been completed, updates are merged to the [__main__](https://github.com/CrowdStrike/falconpy/tree/main) branch of this repository.
+After a second round of [code review](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md#code-quality-and-style-linting) and [testing](https://github.com/CrowdStrike/falconpy/blob/main/CONTRIBUTING.md#unit-testing-and-code-coverage) has successfully been completed, updates are merged to the [__main__](https://github.com/CrowdStrike/falconpy/tree/main) branch of this repository.
 Shortly afterwards, a _bleeding edge_ package will be released to the [__test__ PyPI package index](https://test.pypi.org).
 Developers are encouraged to leverage the _bleeding edge_ build to perform local testing before upgrading to the latest version.
 After a period of time used for soak and acceptance testing (specified in the development build announcement), the production package for FalconPy is released to the [__production__ PyPI package index](https://pypi.org).
 All production versions of FalconPy strictly follow [SemVer](https://semver.org) for version specification.

 A release announcement is posted to the [Show and Tell section](https://github.com/CrowdStrike/falconpy/discussions/categories/show-and-tell) of the discussion board after every release of a production package.